hogoww/FORM/propGeneration/README.md

      yourself)
   )

-It allows a more general syntax, to generate a language and implementation specific Object tedious to write by hand.
+It allows a more general syntax, and to generate directly into the target language implementation the object initialization, which is tedious to write by hand.

    	  ###  Usage ###

 Put in the input file ("input.prop" by default) the proposition(s) that you wish to transform.
 Then just run the script ./propGeneration.
-The output will be displayed on the standart output, so it's pipe able to another program (such as a clipboard one).
+The output will be displayed on the standart output,to be able to pipe it to another program (such as a clipboard one).

     	  ###  How to write a proposition  ###